 In this special from Arendalsuka – Norway's largest annual political gathering – we discuss the most important challenges both the industry and politicians are facing in the energy transition with the party leaders of Norway's largest youth parties, AUF leader Astrid Hoem and Unge Høyre leader Ola Svenneby.

-In Equinor's podcast series this spring, we invite in external voices and discuss the opportunities, challenges and dilemmas we and the world are facing when we together work to achieve the goals set in the Paris Agreement.
+In Equinor's podcast series, we invite in external voices and discuss the opportunities, challenges and dilemmas we and the world are facing when we together work to achieve the goals set in the Paris Agreement.

 This is the energy transition

 Since the industrial revolution, when machines and fossil energy gradually replaced traditional trades and manual labour, the volume of CO2 in the atmosphere has increased by nearly 50 percent.
 And greenhouse gas emissions just continue to accelerate.
 The world has had a dawning realisation over the last couple of decades about the negative consequences this entails.

 Climate change means that we must change the way the world produces and consumes energy, to eliminate harm to our society and the natural environment.
 We must transition away from fossil energy sources to renewable ones, and greenhouse gas emissions must be slashed.